 No preamble here, just pure sales.

-In fact there’s very little else in terms of substance to the site.
+In fact, there’s very little else in terms of substance to the site.

 Stay on the homepage long enough and you gradually get driven mad by the pop-up that tells you someone has just made a purchase.

 The branding is clear and unfussy, which is appealing, although it isn’t immediately clear what the product is, so this could potentially be a little confusing or misleading.
-It is simply labelled a diet supplement.
+It is simply labeled as a diet supplement.
 In fact, there’s so little information, I don’t even know why the product is called Bio X4.

 Perhaps if I do some further digging I might be able to find out more.

 Dr Amy Lee is a bariatric doctor – with degrees from the University of Illinois and UCLA – who also happens to have a popular video on Facebook regarding diet, weight loss and appetite.
 This video is accompanied by an infomercial for Nucific Bio X4, which were you not to spot, you would be otherwise unaware that she was trying to sell a product.

 What she says in her video is quite scientifically correct: limit intake of salt and sugar, eat more whole foods, combine good fats with fiber.
 It’s all very above-board.
 But she IS trying to sell a product, a weight-loss, appetite suppressant pill (Bio X4).

 It’s hard to get more leverage on Nucific.
 There aren’t a lot of reviews on health sites.
 There do appear to be a lot of ‘fake sellers’ on Amazon.
 There isn’t really much out there except the views and advice of Dr Amy Lee.